MalikZohaib/frequent-itemset-scala/README.md

 # Frequent itemset in scala
-Sequential implementations of Apriori using Scala.
+Sequential implementations of Apriori.Apriori using Scala.